davidopascual/Poker-High-Hand-Tracker/README.md

 ### 🔧 Optional: AI Hand Recognition

-For enhanced hand parsing capabilities, add a Gemini API key:
+For enhanced hand parsing capabilities, add a Claude API key:

-1. Get a free API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
+1. Get an API key from [Anthropic Console](https://console.anthropic.com/)
 2. Enter your API key in the app's settings panel
 3. Now you can use natural language like "queen high flush" or "pocket aces"